 By then, the mechanism used to rotate the grandstands for baseball, instead of football, no longer worked.
 As a result, the distance to left field fence was just 250 to 270 feet, depending on the source, still a decent poke for long-retired players, some in the 60s and 70s.

 The Baltimore Orioles played several of their final spring training games at RFK in the late 1980s, hoping to attract more fans from the Washington area.
 The seating configuration still meant a short distance to the left field wall, so a high plywood barrier was erected to try to cut down on cheap homers to left.

 In 1991, when Washington was among the finalists to be awarded one of two N.L. expansion teams, the D.C.
 Armory Board managed to get the grandstand in left moved to the baseball configuration.
 A spring training series between the Orioles and Red Sox, helped by balmy weather on April 6 and 7, attracted more than 80,000 fans, to no avail.
-Denver and Florida got the new teams.
+Denver and Miami got the new teams.

 After the Orioles moved to Camden Yards and drew sell-out crowds, the teams’ interest in playing exhibition games at RFK waned.
 A 1993 game between Baltimore and Pittsburgh that drew just 23,575 was the last MLB exhibition played in D.C. for the next six years.

 On April 2, 1999, the attendance-challenged Montreal Expos played the St. Louis Cardinals at RFK in what was dubbed the “Bell Atlantic Mobile Classic.”
 Mark McGuire was the featured attraction.
 In batting practice, he came close to being the first batter ever to hit a ball out of the stadium, banging one off the facing of the roof over the left-field stands.
 A crowd of just over 20,000 attended the Friday afternoon game, while more than 30,000 showed up on Saturday.